jakobzhao/geog328/README.md

 - Develop web based GIS applications using either open source or proprietary geospatial web frameworks.
 - Demonstrate competence with hands-on experiences in managing web GIS projects (e.g., web server, apache 2 server, tomcat, etc.), coding with latest web technologies (e.g., html, css, JavaScript), getting familiar with web based geospatial cloud technologies (e.g., mapbox, leaflet, openstreetmaps, etc.), and conducting spatial analysis on the web.
 - Assess the user experience of a real-world web GIS application, and reflect upon its social implications (e.g., geo-privacy, national security, deepfake, etc.)

-**The course schedule might be slightly updated when the quarter unfolds, the latest schedule will be on the github repository front page.
-Please ensure to check it frequently.** If you have any question :raising_hand:, feel free to contact [Dr. Bo Zhao](mail://zhaobo@uw.edu).

 ## :calendar: Weekly Schedule